aaaronhsu/cowsino/README.md

 - **1/14**: Parse user input (serverside) and run (empty) functions with parameters.
 Store user data locally within the program.
 - **1/17**: Implement user struct and login system (by reading/writing to files).
 Create a coinflip game.
 - **1/18**: MVP (current description of the project)
-- **1/20**: Semaphores to make sure that a client isn't logged into the server through multiple terminals at the same time.
-More games.
+- **1/19**: Semaphores to make sure that a client isn't logged into the server through multiple terminals at the same time.
+- **1/20**: Implement dice game and fix bugs.

+If the project is completed on time and the deadline is after 1/21, more games can be implemented.